-Stock-based compensation, inclusive of stock options with only a service condition and stock options with performance conditions, are awarded to our officers, directors, employees, and certain non-employees.
+Stock-based compensation, inclusive of stock options with only a service condition, and stock options with performance conditions, are awarded to our officers, directors, employees, and certain non-employees, in addition to the estimated shares of common stock to be purchased under our Employee Stock Purchase Plan (the "ESPP").

 We account for stock-based compensation in accordance with ASC Topic 718, "Compensation-Stock Compensation."
-We measure all stock-based awards granted to employees and non-employees based on the estimated grant date fair value.
+We measure all equity awards granted to employees and non-employees based on the estimated grant date fair value.
 For awards subject to service-based vesting conditions, we recognize stock-based compensation expense on a straight-line basis over the requisite service period, which is generally the vesting term.
 For awards subject to performance-based vesting conditions, we recognize stock-based compensation expense using the accelerated attribution method when it is probable that the performance condition will be achieved.
 We recognize forfeitures as they occur.